 Completed PCSPs are sent to Plans Reviewers when the ISC/CM or designee clicks the Submit button.

 Send an email to the regional email box when you have submitted your plan in the Therap system.
+Please include the Form ID for the plan so that the Plans Reviewers can find the correct individual and plan to review.

 East - dd_etro.plans@tn.gov